MrDavudGunduz/HeroPath/HeroPath/DEVELOPMENT_ROADMAP.md

 **Agile approach** ensures testable, deployable increments at the end of each week.

+### ⚠️ Critical Architecture Note

+**Phase 4.5 (Backend & Cloud Data Persistence)** is **mandatory** before implementing Post-MVP features.
+The MVP uses LocalStorage, which means:
+- ❌ Users lose data on browser clear
+- ❌ No multi-device sync
+- ❌ Collaborative features impossible
+- ❌ Data not backed up

+**Phase 4.5 solves these issues** and enables:
+- ✅ Cloud persistence
+- ✅ Multi-device sync
+- ✅ User accounts
+- ✅ Collaborative Quests
+- ✅ Data backup & recovery

+### 🚀 Unique Features (Phase 5)

-**The unique features in Phase 5** create a compelling value proposition that no other todo app offers:
+The unique features in Phase 5 create a compelling value proposition that no other todo app offers:

 - Narrative storytelling
 - Visual character progression